 Step 1 – Decide which benefits you want, then decide which of the Medigap plans A–N meet your needs.

-- Decide which benefits you need and want while considering your current and future health care needs.
+Benefits [Glossary]you need and want while considering your current and future health care needs.
 You might not be able to switch policies later.

 - Select which type of Medigap plan (A-N) will meet your needs.

 Step 2 – Find out which insurance companies sell Medigap policies in your state.

 - Use our site to find a Medigap policy.

 - Call your State Health Insurance Assistance Program (SHIP).
 Ask if they have a "Medigap rate comparison shopping guide" for your state.
 SHIPs can give you free help choosing a policy.